informatics-lab/blog/_posts/2017/2017-04-20-moving-70-terrabytes-to-s3.md

 One of our aims is to shift from analysing gigabytes of data in hours to terabytes in minutes or seconds.
 Therefore to do some reasonable tests we need multiple terabytes of data to practice on, but getting that much data into a cloud service like AWS is non-trivial.

 We are fortunate to have some big pipes to the internet at the Met Office, however operational services get priority and the rest has to be shared between over a thousand employees.
-Therefore as an individual it seems I am able to upload data at around 15-50mbps depending on what else is going on.
+Therefore, an individual user is only able upload data at around 15-50mbps depending on what else is going on.
 Normally that feels like a decent amount of bandwidth for one person but assuming I can constantly use 50mbps I would only be able to upload just over half a terabyte of data per day.
-So uploading a 40TB dataset would take nearly three months.
+So uploading a 70TB dataset would take nearly six months.

 ### The solution